 The Samsung QN900B Neo QLED 8K TV takes home entertainment to a whole new level thanks to its mini-LED panel, which delivers stunning picture quality, exceptional color and brightness, terrific sound and outstanding blacks – and it looks stunning when it's off too.

-For the uninitiated, Samsung's 'Quantum' Mini LEDs are 1/40th the thickness of a regular light-emitting diode, meaning thousands of smaller LEDs can be packed together in a much tighter fashion, allowing for far more accurate dimming zones and black levels that are practically indistinguishable from an OLED to this reviewer's eyes.
+Samsung's 'Quantum' Mini LEDs are 1/40th the thickness of a regular LED, so thousands more LEDs can be packed into the backlight.
+That means far more accurate dimming zones and black levels that are practically indistinguishable from an OLED.